mobilelabclass/content/week-4.md

   * Refer to nature, observations, story-telling, etc.
   * Use Animation/Motion, Gestures, Haptics
   * Consider the criteria for “Good Experiences” - Affordances, Signifiers, Mappings, Feedback, Conceptual Models & Metaphors
+  * App needs to have a custom icon and name.
   * *APP MUST BE UPLOADED TO TESTFLIGHT AND SHARED WITH CLASSMATES BEFORE THE START OF CLASS*